 Experience Recommended for Success in the Program

 This program is designed for midcareer professionals or career changers.
 We recommend a background in computing and programming.
-If you do not have IT experience, we recommend that you take UCSP 625.
 If you lack programming experience, we suggest you take UCSP 635 and UCSP 636 to gain the appropriate foundation.
 We recommend UCSP 605 if you'd like to improve your graduate writing skills.